Introduction

 object.
 We'll take a look at how to use this with example data.

-Setup and Ingesting data
+Setup and ingesting data

 For this example, we're using the JSON dump from TheGamesDB, a community driven crowd-sourced games information website.
 Once we've downloaded the JSON file, we can ingest it into Elasticsearch by using another Helper form the Ruby client, the Bulk Helper.